331P/Gibbs

-331P/Gibbs (P/2012 F5) is a small periodic Encke-type and rare main-belt comet, discovered by American amateur astronomer Alex Gibbs.
+331P/Gibbs (P/2012 F5) is a small Encke-type comet and active asteroid, discovered by American astronomer Alex Gibbs.

 Description

 It is a rare type of comet called a main-belt comet.
 Although most comets come from the Oort cloud or the Kuiper belt, main-belt comets are instead members of the asteroid belt that have a coma and tail.
 As of 2016, it is one of only 15 known main-belt comets.

 Precovery observations of 331P/Gibbs in Sloan Digital Sky Survey data were found dating to August 2004, in which the object was visible as a regular asteroid.
 Further observations in 2014 by the Keck Observatory showed that the comet was fractured into 5 pieces and rotating rapidly, with a rotation period of only 3.2 hours.
-Due to the YORP effect, P/2012 F5 had begun to spin so quickly that, being a likely rubble pile, parts began to be thrown off, leaving a very long dust trail.
-This is very similar to 311P/PANSTARRS, being the best-established cause for main-belt comets along with impacts between small asteroids (such as with 596 Scheila and 354P/LINEAR).
+Due to the YORP effect, 331P/Gibbs had begun to spin so quickly that, being a likely rubble pile, parts began to be thrown off, leaving a very long dust trail.
+This is very similar to 311P/PanSTARRS, being the best-established cause for main-belt comets along with impacts between small asteroids (such as with 596 Scheila and 354P/LINEAR).

+Orbit

+The orbit of 331P/Gibbs is found within the dynamically cold region of the outer asteroid belt at distances between 2.88–3.13 AU from the Sun.
+A 2014 study revealed that it is a member of a previously unknown extremely compact cluster of nine asteroids now known as the Gibbs cluster, (Note: Members of this cluster include; 20674, 140429, 177075, 249738, 257134, 321490, 341222, and 496996.) which was likely formed by a catastrophic collision event of their parent body more than 1.5 million years ago.
+Its orbit in the outer main belt is dynamically stable over timescales of 1 billion years.